Lie groupoids and algebroids applied to the study of uniformity and homogeneity of material bodies: Integrability

 \section{Integrability}

-As a first step we will introduce the notion of integrability of reduced subgroupoids of the 1-jets groupoid which is going to be closely related with the notion of integrability of $G-$structures.
+In this section we will do a purely mathematic development to study the notion of integrability of reduced subgroupoids of the 1-jets groupoid.
+This notion of integrability will be closely related with the notion of integrability of $G-$structures.